Fair Trade and Gender Equity

 Evidence is clear that when women are empowered, entire families and communities thrive.
 As set out in the United Nation’s Sustainable Development Goals (SDG #5), we must achieve gender equality and always strive toward gender equity.

-Fair Trade USA™ recognizes gender equity and women’s empowerment as core to its model and as essential for sustainable change and impact.
-As part of our commitment to continuous improvement, we seek to understand the role of women in fair trade supply chains, to ensure the model benefits and uplifts women, and to drive towards the vision of gender equality.
+Fair Trade USA™ recognizes gender equality, gender equity, and women’s empowerment as core to its model and as essential for sustainable change and impact.
+As part of our commitment to continuous improvement, we seek to understand the role of women in Fair Trade supply chains, to ensure the model benefits and uplifts women, and to drive towards the vision of gender equality.

 Woven throughout those standards is our commitment to ensuring that women in communities and workplaces receive an equal share in the benefits of their work.
 That includes ensuring not just equal pay, but also equal representation in leadership and decision-making power.